cpacia/BitcoinCash-Wallet/README.md

 	// Generate a multisig script from public keys.
 If a timeout is included the returned script should be a timelocked escrow which releases using the timeoutKey.
 	GenerateMultisigScript(keys []hd.ExtendedKey, threshold int, timeout time.Duration, timeoutKey *hd.ExtendedKey) (addr bchutil.Address, redeemScript []byte, err error)

-	// Add a script to the wallet and get notifications back when coins are received or spent from it AddWatchedScript(script []byte) error
+	// Adds a script to the wallet and get notifications back when coins are received or spent from it AddWatchedScript(script []byte) error

+	// Adds a script to the wallet and get notifications back when coins are received or spent from it RemoveWatchedScript(script []byte) error

+	// Adds a callback for incoming transactions, push AddTransactionListener(showEveryTx bool, callback func(spvwallet.TransactionCallback)) (callbackId int)

-	// Add a callback for incoming transactions AddTransactionListener(func(spvwallet.TransactionCallback))
+	// Adds a callback for incoming transactions, push RemoveTransactionListener(callbackId int) error

 	// Use this to re-download merkle blocks in case of missed transactions ReSyncBlockchain(fromHeight int32)